Remedies

 3 min read

+If you're looking to improve your PCOS, add herbal tea to your treatment programme.
+Compared to pharmaceutical options, tea is natural, affordable, and relatively free of side effects.
 I've dug into the science supporting herbal tea for PCOS treatment, and the evidence is substantial.
 Tea is remarkably beneficial for managing PCOS and is widely considered a safe, long-term treatment.
+I drink a mix of teas daily as part of my PCOS treatment programme.

 That said, while tea may help regulate blood sugar levels, improve fertility, and reduce acne, it's not a one-size-fits-all solution for PCOS.
 Some women find drinking tea helps control their symptoms, while others may find that it doesn't have a significant impact.
+PCOS is a syndrome and presents differently from woman to woman.
+We need individual treatment plans based on our unique symptoms and physiology.
+That being said, this post looks at the health benefits of PCOS teas, which ones really work, and how they could help manage your symptoms.

 Does tea help PCOS?